nuxeo-sandbox/builder-maven-nuxeo/README.md

 This is the base image used in the Jenkins X platform to build Nuxeo.

-You have to update your jenkisx deployment to use it .
+You have to update your jenkinsx deployment to use it .
-Create a file called myvalues.yaml in the jx home folder  ~/jx with the following configuration:
+Create a file called myvalues.yaml in the jx home folder  ~/.jx with the following configuration:

 ```
 jenkins: